swc-pyclub/pystarters/topic_1_interactive_python/README.rst

 Question 1: What is python and what does it do how does it work please help me
 ------------------------------------------------------------------------------

-Python per se is a language (understand a grammar).
+Python per se is a language (or rather, a grammar).
 Most of the time when we talk about Python, we actually talk about cpython, the C implementation (i.e. the file that reads the code you write is written in C).
 When you type

 .. code-block:: bash